dokdek/Choco/README.md

 DM the bot a command to get started, Choco will only work in DMs, but you must have a shared server for bots to be able to DM you.

+Choco also has a companion site as an alternative way to interface with Choco [here](https://choco-olive.vercel.app/) (NOTE: Site is currently under development and non-functional)

 ## Commands
 ```
 ~help